Inez Lovering MBACP Accredited and Registered Counsellor

 Please do ask me if your problem isn’t listed here as often one problem can be as a result of another, for example, sleep problems as a result of stress.

 How many sessions?

 This is hard to say as some issues may need more sessions than others.
 For example, you may only need a few sessions to gain a fresh perspective on something which is troubling you, but deep seated issues may need more sessions.
-This can be discussed at our first meeting.
+This can be discussed at our first meeting and we can tailor the work to suit your availability and budget.
 I always review our work together after 3 or 4 sessions to check whether you feel it is working for you and you have the option to stop at any time.